 How is this?

 Any Federated Identity system is based first and foremost on mutual trust.
 Each party using the federated identity credentials are essentially allowing all the other members to access information contained on, and track activities of the shared application.
-This risk is exponentialized when dealing with sensitive applications such as data management software and other programs that deal with personal data.
-Furthermore, FIM systems really on the constant communication back and forth by individual users and a centralized identity provider (IDP) in order to authenticate and grant authorization.
+This risk is exponentiated when dealing with sensitive applications such as data management software and other programs that deal with personal data.
+Furthermore, FIM systems rely on the constant communication back and forth by individual users and a centralized identity provider (IDP) in order to authenticate and grant authorization.
 If for some reason the metadata used to authenticate a user to the IDP was compromised, through unintended leaks, or more classical hacking methods such as phishing attacks, a criminal would be granted the same access to the federated identity provides to all other partners.

 While many solutions exist to make FIM more efficient, pretty much all still leave open serious security risks.

 The SSO solution of Secret Double Octopus is a paradigm shift in managing multiple users to the same web platforms and applications.
 Unlike other authentication tools, it does not rely on metadata that a user needs to remember and then submit in order to be authenticated.
 Additionally, communication between the user’s device and the platform is accomplished via Secret Sharing, meaning partial information using multiple layers and routes is transmitted at a time, preventing the interception of any usable data by an adversary.

 Diversifying digital identities ramps-up an organization’s work efficiency by reducing authentication time for all cloud and on-premise programs and applications.
 It should not have to come at the cost of a company’s network security.
 Incorporating the right authentication tools at the individual user level can allow an organization to reap the full benefits of SSO.